Binary Decision Diagrams

 Useful BDD Utility Tools

 Here is a set of useful, stand-alone tools to build and display BDDs for Boolean functions.
 You can download executable codes, compiled for Linux, directly from the links below.
-(To access the BDD datastructure and do something useful with it, you have to use the CUDD package, preferrably from the VIS environment.)
+(To access the BDD datastructure and do something useful with it, you have to use the CUDD package, preferably from the VIS environment.)

 You can then generate a blif file using SIS or ABC programs as follows: